AlexWiles/pai/README.md

 # pai: a python REPL with an integrated LLM agent
 A Python REPL with a built in AI agent that uses prior REPL history for context.
 Supports OpenAI and llama.cpp

+## Goals
+AI agents doing useful stuff, on your machine.

 ## Installation
 ```
 pip install pai-repl
 ```

-## Goals
-AI agents doing useful stuff, on your machine

 ## Usage